 Depends where you are in London, but if you are close to the centre then visiting Piccadilly Circus is a must!
 Just by Piccadilly Circus there is a China Town, Leicester Square, Fortnum and Masons and St. James Park (Home of the Queen).
 Although you will find many tourists there, at least it is almost impossible to get lost!!
-Hope you enjoy it =] over 5 years ago
+Hope you enjoy it =] almost 7 years ago

 A great day out is taking the train to Hampton Court palace along the Thames past Kingston on Thames.
 If it's nice weather and you're fancy a good stretch of the legs, walk from Kingston on Thames along the river to Hampton Court.
 Great pubs in Kingston and Hampton to enjoy a pub lunch.
 Another good day trip is Windsor castle past Heathrow.
 The other one is going to visit Churchill's home in the country Chatwell and you can see his studio where he painted.
 Further afield:

 Brighton, and easy to get to from Victoria station (I think)

 Have fun! almost 7 years ago